Rachel Clark, Person-centred Counsellor, MBACP(Accred)

 - Level 3 Award in Child Counselling

-As a member of the BACP I am required to follow their Ethical Framework which ensures that I offer you a professional, safe and consistent service.
+As an accredited member of the BACP, I follow their Ethical Framework which ensures that I offer you a professional, safe and consistent service.

 To aid my own personal development and have a greater understanding of my clients needs and experiences, I undertake regular training (CPD).
 In the last 12 months this includes: